DarkPurple141/contests/README.md

 # contests
-A repository of attempts at codejam among others.
+A repository of attempts at codejam-esque contests among others.